erogenousbeef-zz/BigReactors/Roadmap.md

 - Fix Control Rod GUI
 - Add 1px extra between lines on reactor GUI to see if they look better
 - Add turbine stuff to German and Chinese localization files
+- BUG: Reactor control buttons are misplaced at high resolutions

 ### Items
 - Add nuggets for the 4 types of ingots